krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 In this post, we introduce the history of the law and the proof techniques that led to its increasingly general formulations.
 Understanding _why_ the law generalizes is key to understanding _how_ to apply it in more general settings.

-Little’s Law remains a highly intuitive result, remarkably general in its applicability, yet subtle and often misapplied outside its original context.
+Little’s Law remains a highly intuitive result, remarkably general in its applicability, yet subtle and often misunderstood and misapplied outside its original context.

-This post lays the foundation to change that.

 ### The significance of Little's Law

 Before we jump into the details, it’s worth pausing to understand why this law even matters.

-The world of empirical research is awash in correlations—observed associations where two quantities move in concert.
-These correlations are often a starting point for causal reasoning, prompting us to search for the underlying mechanisms that might explain the apparent linkage.
+Empirical observations often surface correlations—observed associations where two quantities move in concert.
+Such correlations are frequently a starting point for causal reasoning, prompting us to search for underlying mechanisms that might explain the apparent linkage.

-But even though Little's Law arose from empirical observations, the law itself establishes something much stronger than a statistical relationship, even though the quantities involved may appear to be statistical properties on the surface.
+But even though Little's Law arose from empirical observations, it establishes something much stronger than a correlation.
+The law expresses a strict equation between three observable quantities, even though the quantities involved may appear to be statistical measures on the surface.
-Unlike a correlation, the law expresses a strict equation between three observable quantities.

-When variables are related by an equation, the space of plausible explanations for change narrows dramatically.
+An equation is a constraint, and a much stronger foundation for causal reasoning than a correlation.
+When we observe change, the space of plausible explanations narrows dramatically.
 For example, if the average number of customers in a system increases, there are only three possibilities: the arrival rate increased, the average time each item spent in the system increased, or both did.
 No other explanation is consistent with equality.
-Any other claim must show how it affects one or both of those variables.
+Any other explanation must show how it affects one or both of those variables.

-In every generalization of Little's Law we will examine, it shows that under certain conditions there is a provable, tightly constrained causal relationship between the same key averages.
-What changes with each generalizations are the conditions - they become less and less restrictive, and make the law more general and easier to apply correctly in more contexts.
+In every generalization of Little's Law we will examine, there is a provable, tightly constrained causal relationship between the same key averages.
+What changes with each generalizations are the conditions under which they apply - they relax various restrictions and make the law applicable in different contexts, and yield different interpretations of what the averages _represent_ in that context.

 Knowing the conditions under which an equation like Little’s Law holds gives us an exceptionally robust framework for causal reasoning about _observable_ system